cbcrg/tcoffee/docs/tcoffee_manual.rst

-Creating Your Own T-Coffee Libraries
+Creating your own T-Coffee libraries
 ====================================
 If the method you want to use is not integrated, or impossible to integrate, you can generate your own libraries, either directly or by turning existing alignments into libraries.
 You may also want to precompute your libraries, in order to combine them at your convenience.

-Using Pre-Computed Alignments
+Using pre-computed alignments
 -----------------------------
 If the method you wish to use is not supported, or if you simply have the alignments, the simplest thing to do is to generate yourself the pairwise/multiple alignments, in FASTA, ClustalW, msf or Pir format and feed them into t_coffee using the -in flag: